 Although there are no mandatory awards for postgraduate students (such as the undergraduate tuition fee loan), there is a large variety of sources of funding for postgraduate study in the form of studentships, scholarships, bursaries, grants and loans.
-Prospective postgraduate students should see the list of sources below, as well as our page about Professional & Career Development Loans.
+Prospective postgraduate students should see the list of sources below, as well as our page on available loans.

 Students coming from outside the United Kingdom to study at City should also see our page on funding opportunities for international students.

-City University London has a wide range of school or programme-specific scholarship opportunities available for postgraduate students.
+City, University of London has a wide range of school or programme-specific scholarship opportunities available for postgraduate students.
 More information on the scholarships available and their application procedures can be found on individual course pages and the School webpages.

 There are eight Research Councils that may provide assistance funding individual postgraduate students.
 You will need to contact the relevant Council directly for more information about eligibility criteria and application forms.
 You should do this early on as many Councils have closing dates within the first half of the calendar year.
 The eight councils are as follows:

 - Arts and Humanities Research Council ( AHRC )